Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 To participate in this workshop using Docker, you only need to have Docker installed on your computer.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).
 Once you've installed Docker, the application will automatically set up the necessary infrastructure for you.

 ### Option B: Local development environment

+> [!NOTE]
+> SQL Server is a recommendation for this workshop, but you can use any SQL database you're comfortable with (e.g. MySQL).

 To participate in this workshop using a local environment, you only need to have a computer with SQL Server installed.
 You can use the free developer version of SQL Server, which is SQL Server Developer.
-You can download it from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+You can download SQL Server from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads), and SQL Server Management Studio (SSMS) from [here](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16#download-ssms).

 Once you've installed SQL Server, open SQL Server Management Studio (SSMS) and create a new database called `stranglerfig`.
 You can do this by right-clicking on the `Databases` node in the Object Explorer, selecting `New Database`, and entering `stranglerfig` as the database name.
 You can leave the rest of the settings as default.